 Testing Errors

 Chemical tests to determine the alcohol or drug content of a person's blood are complicated.
-The machines and testing materials must be maintained in a documented fashion, and everyone involved must have the proper permits and certifications.
+The machines and testing materials must be maintained in accordance with documented procedures, and all persons involved must possess the required permits and certifications.
 More importantly, from a defense attorney's standpoint, the process must be done in a carefully prescribed manner.

 In most cases, police must read aloud to you what is known as “Implied Consent,” a sort of explanation that they think you have been driving while intoxicated, along with an official request for a drug or alcohol test.
 If they are doing a breath test, they need to perform a 15-minute “observation period.”
 Mistakes with any of these can seriously damage a DWI case.